-Medicare in South Carolina at a glance
+At a glance: Medicare health insurance in South Carolina

 - About 20 percent of the population is enrolled Medicare in South Carolina.

 - Less than a quarter of South Carolina Medicare beneficiaries had Medicare Advantage plans as of 2017.

 - In South Carolina, 45 insurers offer Medigap plans and more than 250,000 people are enrolled.

 - South Carolina’s high-risk pool offers guaranteed-issue (but very expensive) Medigap plans to people under age 65 who are eligible for Medicare due to a disability.

 - Insurers offer 26 stand-alone Part D prescription drug plans in South Carolina in 2019, with premiums ranging from $14 to $137/month